vfarcic/cncf-demo/manuscript/destroy.md

 # If using Crossplane with AWS
 kubectl --namespace dev delete sqlclaim cncf-demo

 # If using Crossplane with AWS
+kubectl --namespace production delete clusterclaim production

+# If using Crossplane with AWS
 kubectl get managed